smartercow/weather-app/README.md

 - See current, hourly & daily forecast in your current location
 - See min/max. temperatur, humidity, pressure and wind speed
-- Search forecast of any city, region or country
+- Search weather forecast of any city, region or country

+## Notes 📝

+- Language in Danish 🇩🇰
+- OpenWeatherMap API

 ## Development 💻